leancodepl/contractsgenerator/docs/tutorial.md

 Operations are an exception to the CQRS rule.
 Sometimes there are cases (esp. when integrating with external services) where you can't split _reading_ the data from _changing_ it.
-You can think of operations as of commands that return a result.
+You can think of operations as of commands that return results.
 Operations are not validated, contrary to commands (you need to model validation yourself).

-A common example for operation is payment - most of the payment processors have "pay" action that both does the payment and return some metadata about the payment.
+A common example of an operation is payment - most of the payment processors have "pay" action that both does the payment and returns some metadata about the payment.

 ```csharp
 public class PaymentResultDTO